MoneKEE/Notable-Projects/README.md

 Eliminated unnecessary delays in patient billing by crafting a scheduled, unsupervised agent to search within a state-managed database of New York physicians, and identify those who regularly refer patients to the hospital.
 And when a match was found the agent updated null values in an associated physician record in the hospital's Provider Master File.

-## Direct Admission Notification

-##### Created: Jan 2012

-Reduced patient length of stay by creating a scheduled, unsupervised agent to alert Referring Physicians, via email, when their patient was admitted to the facility for Direct Admission stays.